 6. Sorry this a bit long winded but I may have even more as follow up.

-Administrator’s note: For reply to the above queries, please click on “about CancerTest.org,” under “Pages,” top-right margin of this page, and scroll down.
+Administrator’s note: For reply to the above queries, please click on “ABOUT CANCERTEST.ORG,” above (near top of page), and then scroll down when on new page.

 The following is a bit off the topic of cancer tests, but it goes along with the general theme of individualizing patient treatment.